orchid00/20180404_git_atom/notes/metacognitionEx.md

 - Encode information - see, hear, experience
 - Process with **practice** leads to associations with our long term memory
 - Store - After sufficient processing

+### Bloom's Taxonomy applied to Learning
+Six levels (from the base to top) 1956
+1. Knowledge - Remembering by Reiterating
+2. Comprehension - Understand by Summarising
+3. Application - Illustrate by extrapolation
+4. Analysis - Predict - connect parts of a concept
+5. Synthesis - Create do something new (2001 - Evaluating)
+6. Evaluation - Assessment (2001 - Creating)